Russian strike on base brings Ukraine war close to NATO's border

 Moscow denies targeting civilians.
 It blames Ukraine for failed attempts to evacuate civilians from encircled cities, an accusation Ukraine and its Western allies strongly reject.

-Ukrainian Deputy Prime Minister Iryna Vereshchuk said on national television that more than 140,000 people had been evacuated from conflict zones, but that a humanitarian convoy had been unable to reach Mariupol due to shelling.
+Ukrainian Deputy Prime Minister Iryna Vereshchuk said more than 140,000 people had been evacuated from conflict zones, but a humanitarian convoy had been unable to reach Mariupol due to shelling.

 The Kremlin describes its actions as a "special operation" to demilitarise and "deNazify" Ukraine.
 Ukraine and Western allies call this a baseless pretext for a war of choice.